dhruvgrover1251/Brain_Tumor_Detection_Project/README.md

   1. **VGG16**<br>
      This model was applied with same wieghts as learned from imagenet dataset.
 Last 3 layers of VGG16 were removed and trainable  layers were inserted.
+  2. **InceptionV3**<br>
+     This model was applied with same wieghts as learned from imagenet dataset.
+Last 3 layers of inceptionV3 were removed and trainable  layers were inserted.
+  3. **Resnet50**
+     This model was applied with same wieghts as learned from imagenet dataset.
+Last 3 layers of resnet50  were removed and trainable  layers were inserted.

+ ## Trying own model
+ This model was tried in expectation that less number of parameters may have greater accuracy but did not perform as good as above models.